Allium ampeloprasum or porrum

 Coveted for their subtle onion flavour, leeks are prized by gourmets and food lovers.
 They look more like their kin, the lily, than its cousins, onion, and garlic.
 Leeks have a long cylindrical stem made up of concentric layers of overlapping leaves.
 Leeks can be used in a variety of ways – boiled, braised, stir-fried, or snipped in salads.
 The key is not to overcook them because they turn mushy.

 Leeks are easy to grow, store well when they are left in the garden, and can be harvested over a long period – from fall to late winter.
-Planting transplants into the bottom of a 6 – 8″ (15 – 20 cm) trench will produce white shafts.
+Planting transplants into the bottom of a 6 – 8″ (15 – 20 cm) trench or furrow will produce white shafts.
 As plants mature, fill in the trench with soil to just below the first leaves.
 This “blanching” procedure will produce tender, longer white stalks.
 Another “blanching” method is to hill or mound soil up around the stems as the season progresses.

 They are extremely tough and can withstand severe frost.
 To harvest all winter, apply a thick covering of mulch before the ground hardens and freezes, then dig up stalks as needed.